96boards/documentation/enterprise/developerbox/installation/README.md

 ## Boot into the installer and install OS

-**Note: On the Developer Box main board, flip switch SW3-2 to "Off" prior to starting installation
+**Note: On the Developer Box main board, flip switch SW3-2 to "Off" prior to starting installation.**

  1. Insert the USB stick to any of the USB sockets
  2. Turn on or reboot your Developerbox